durangoretro/web/docs/tools/tools.md

 ## Rescomp

-Rescomp, is a java application Based on [SGDK](https://github.com/Stephane-D/SGDK)`s rescomp.
+Rescomp is a java application Based on [SGDK](https://github.com/Stephane-D/SGDK)`s rescomp.
 This Java Based tool allows to generate all the binary information to import any resource (image, sprite...) also, this tool allows you to sign any ROM created for Durango.

 To Run _rescomp_ you can use the next approach.